 Individualized Education Plans (IEPs) and Individualized Family Service Plans (IFSPs) are documents developed by school personnel to help guide interventions for students in special education.
 Well-written IEPs and IFSPs for students who are deaf or hard of hearing (D/HH) can be used to effectively guide instruction and track academic progress.
 Both itinerant and classroom teachers can play important roles in developing these documents.
 However, it is often challenging to write quality IEPs/IFSPs for students with low incidence disabilities, such as those related to hearing.
-Former Master Teacher Sherry L. Landrud offers tips for writing IEPs/IFSPs for students who are deaf or hard of hearing.
-Her tips, some of which are summarized below, are published on the Deaf Education website.
+Former Master Teacher Sherry L. Landrud offers tips for writing IEPs/IFSPs for students who are deaf or hard of hearing which are summarized below.

 - Include a description of how the hearing loss affects all areas of concern, parent input (from a phone interview, parent survey, etc.), formal and informal evaluations, and classroom observations.

 - Describe adaptations of the evaluation procedures or test protocols due to the hearing loss.

 - Include a thorough team interpretation of what the test scores and informal measures mean regarding the student’s hearing ability.

 - Write specific Present Levels of Performances (PLEPs) and ensure they address all of the challenges the student is experiencing in the educational setting.

 - Address all school-related needs arising from the hearing loss, not just in academic areas.
 You may address needs related to advocacy and compensatory skills (sensory or functional area on the IEP), socialization and maturity issues (social-emotional area on the IEP), and how the student uses the services of an educational interpreter or translator (functional area of the IEP).